mak213k/mak213k/README.md

 I participated in Hackathons (Experience Jam 4 (2017), Experimenta Guarulhos (2017) ).
 I’ve been working with full stack development in PHP since August 2019 at the Municipality of Guarulhos.
 I participate of platforms that challenge my technical skills like Codewars and Kaggle.
-I continue to develop as a programmer and data scientist.
+I continue to develop as a software engineer and data scientist.